schwarz-e/schwarz-e.github.io/index.md

 This approach couples **organ-scale hemodynamics** with **cell- and tissue-level remodeling** to:

-- identify causes of disease initiation and progression
+- identify biomechanical causes of disease initiation and progression
 - enable precision treatment planning that reduces morbidity and mortality due to cardiovascular disease
 - and leverage physics-based simulations with nascent machine learning techniques to enable clinically actionable predictions.